RedisLabs/gkemarketplace/README.md

 gcloud auth configure-docker
 ```

+#### Permissions

+User who builds and deploys the solution would need "Kubernetes Engine Admin" and "Editor" permissions.

 #### Create a Google Kubernetes Engine cluster

 Create a new cluster from the command line.
 The command is idempotent so runs after the first are not needed, but do no harm.